zurb/foundation-angular/README.md

 Features
 ==================

 Gulp will watch for file changes in the `client` directory.
 Upon change, all files will be copied over to the `build` directory and the webserver will be reloaded.
+Note that the build directory will be deleted and recompiled upon each change.
+This means that any updates to files in the `build` directory will be deleted.

 Dynamic Routing
 ===================